marcpare/frozenflaskblog/pages/portfolio.md

   <div class="pure-u-1-3">
     <p>I can't share much about this project, which has been running since early 2013.</p>

-    <p>The product uses modern Javascript and machine learning.
+    <p>The product uses modern Javascript (Backbone and Node.js) and machine learning.
 It has to do with photos.</p>

     <p>The client has raised a significant amount of financing as a result of my work, over 10x the amount spent on <em>small red tile</em> services.</p>